Child slavery: History

 Child slavery refers to the slavery of children below the age of majority.
 Many children have been sold into slavery in the past for their family to repay debts or crimes or earn some money if the family were short of cash.
-A scholar retold a story about a mother where "her predicament shattered the privilege of thinking of her children in purely personal and sentimental terms and caused her to consider whether outsiders might find value in them".
+In the Roman Empire, the children of a slave woman normally became the property of her owner.
+This was also the case in Korea around 1000 AD.
+Since slavery among the Maya and indigenous people of North America could be inherited, the children of the Indians could be born slaves.

+In the United States

 Harriet Beecher Stowe wrote about a woman a slave owner bought to breed children to sell.
 The expectations of children who were either bought or born into slavery varied.
 Scholars noted, "age and physical capacity, as well as the degree of dependence, set the terms of children's integration into households".

-The duties that child slaves were responsible for performing are disputed amongst scholars.
+The duties that child slaves were responsible for performing are disputed among scholars.
 A few representations of the lives that slave children led portrayed them as, "virtually divorced from the plantation economy until they were old enough to be employed as field hands, thereby emphasizing the carefree nature of childhood for a part of the slave population that was temporarily spared forced labor".
 This view also stated that if children were asked to perform any duties at all, it was to perform light household chores, such as being "organized into 'trash gangs' and made to collect refuse about the estate".
 Opposing scholars argued that slave children had their youth stolen from them, and were forced to start performing adult duties at a very young age.
 Some say that children were forced to perform field labor duties as young as the age of six.
 It is argued that in some areas children were put to "regular work in the antebellum South" and it "was a time when slaves began to learn work routines, but also work discipline and related punishment".